wp-plugins/quickshare/readme.txt

 QuickShare can be displayed at the end of ever post, page, and/or attachment, or all post types automatically.
 Or, you can use the `[quickshare]` shortcode to display QuickShare wherever you'd like in any of your posts/pages.
 You can also exclude posts by id, or even use a custom output function in your templates, including the ability to override the default generated sharing data.

 As a bonus, QuickShare includes several built-in CSS3 effects for hover state animations.

-**Please visit the plugin support forum for help with custom css snippets and/or feature requests!**

 *Please note that QuickShare does not and will not support link tracking, because of its goal of being simple and lightweight.
 You can use a 3rd-party tool like Google Analytics to track shares as external links.*